RiseupVPN for Linux

 snap, or as a package in Debian Stable.

-RiseupVPN is currently tested on the Ubuntu LTS and Debian Stable.
+RiseupVPN is currently tested on Ubuntu LTS (18.04) and Debian Stable.
 If you have a different release, it may or may not work.

 If you use Ubuntu, snap is already installed.
 Otherwise, run:

-Then, simply search for RiseupVPN in the Software Center or click on this link:
+Then, search for RiseupVPN in the Software Center or click on this link:

 If the link above does not work for you, you can also install via the command line: